SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework

 For example, the 192f parameter set has \XMSS\ tree height $h'=3$, resulting in $8$ \WOTSP\ instances in the topmost layer $21$, and $8^{20-l}$ at layer $0 < l < 21$.
-This makes \WOTSP\ collisions on layers other than the topmost layer feasible, increasing the attack surface of our attack against randomized signing. \cref{tab:rnd_sign_compl} shows the grafting and seeking cost for a one-shot forgery attack, i.e., forging a valid signature for one attacker-chosen message, after eight hours of hammering the randomized variants of \SLHDSA\ for all parameter sets.
-We hypothesize that longer hammering might improve the attack capabilities.
+This makes \WOTSP\ collisions on layers other than the topmost layer feasible, increasing the attack surface of our attack against randomized signing. \cref{tab:rnd_sign_compl} shows the attack cost for a one-shot forgery attack, i.e., forging a valid signature for one attacker-chosen message, after eight hours of hammering the randomized variants of \SLHDSA\ for all parameter sets.
+While the number of faulted signatures serve as a first proxy for the success of an attack, the fault characteristic is important for the attack: for example, faulting the hash function's internal constants will not produce useful faults for the attacker.
+We presume that the increased fault rate for some parameter sets, such as SHAKE-192s, where we observe a significant number of faulted signatures not corresponding to improved attack complexities, are due to this effect.
+We hypothesize however, that longer hammering time in general improves attack capabilities.